Farm Pack Insurance

 For an additional premium, you can add cover for loss or damage to sails, masts and spars while racing or trialling, and for your legal liability to and of water skiers.

-Computer / Electronic equipment breakdown covers the insured computers and/or electronic equipment for loss or damage caused by breakdown.
+Computer / electronic equipment breakdown covers the insured computers and/or equipment for loss or damage caused by breakdown.

-Theft covers the insured farm property, infrastructure and improvements, machinery, fencing, hay, grain, wool and money, valuable documents and business records against theft or attempted theft.
+Theft covers the insured farm buildings, infrastructure and improvements, machinery, fencing, hay, grain, wool and money, valuable documents and business records against theft or attempted theft.